emi420/underpass/docs/Dev/changefile.md

 download the next data file in sequence.

 Currently, the function `PlanetReplicator::findRemotePath` is the one responsible for returning the file path from a timestamp.
-It's using a list of of timestamps and sequence numbers stored in a local file located in `config/replicator/confiplanetreplicator.yaml` for calculating the path.
-This approach must be reviewed in order to have better precision without the need of keeping that file up-to-date.
+It's downloading HTML pages from a planet server, parsing paths and timestamp, and looking for the closest one.